Speech Sound Disorders in Children

 - Swapping sounds in words (example: saying “wadio” instead of “radio”)

-If your child often makes certain word speech mistakes, he or she may have phonological process disorder.
+If your child often makes certain word speech mistakes, they may have phonological process disorder.
 The mistakes may be common in young children learning speech skills.
 But when they last past a certain age, it may be a disorder.
 Signs of this problem are:

 - Saying only 1 syllable in a word (example: “bay” instead of “baby”)